-Financial asset/liability Classification
+I maneral assett has mey

-Cash Amortized cost
+Cash FVTPL

 Amounts receivable Amortized cost

-Other accounts payable and accrued liabilities Amortized cost
+Accounts payable and accrued liabilities Amortized cost

 The Company determines the classification of financial assets at initial recognition.
 The classification of its instruments is driven by the Company's business model for managing the financial assets and their contractual cash flow characteristics.
 Equity instruments that are held for trading (including all equity derivative instruments) are classified as fair value through profit and loss ("FVTPL").
 For other equity instruments, on the day of acquisition the Company can make an irrevocable election (on an instrument-by-instrument basis) to designate them at fair value through other comprehensive income ("FVTOCI").
 Financial liabilities are measured at amortized cost, unless they are required to be measured at FVTPL (such as instruments held for trading or derivatives) or the Company has opted to measure them at FVTPL.